wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			  CLOCK: [2022-08-02 Tue 17:27:43]--[2022-08-02 Tue 17:27:44] =>  00:00:01
 			  :END:
 			- 2. Description content:
-				- You have to describe the problem, what you did, what happened as aWhat you did to reach to the problem.
+				- You have to describe the problem, what you did, what happened as the result.
+What you did to reach to the problem.
 			-
 			-
 -